 the power and the glory are yours.

-In this way the prayer ends where it started: with our focus on God.
+In this way, the prayer ends where it started: with a focus on God.